June 2017: Clarke has now been released and is living back in Bootle

 June 2016: NOW in a Cat D open prison and due to be released in July 2017

-A woman who sexually abused a young girl, burnt her with a light bulb and hit her fingers with a hammer is jailed for six years
+A mother who sexually abused her young daughter, burnt her with a light bulb and hit her fingers with a hammer is jailed for six years

-A woman who sexually abused a young girl, and tortured her by burning her with a light bulb, forcing her to drink salt water and hitting her fingers with a hammer has been jailed.
+A mother who sexually abused her young daughter, and tortured her by burning her with a light bulb, forcing her to drink salt water and hitting her fingers with a hammer has been jailed.

 The girl was just five-years-old when Marie Clarke’ campaign of abuse started, and was only able to escape the torment when she spoke out at 12.